jspresso/sjs-doc/generated/SJSdocFront.md

 + **Inherited properties ** : `component, filterComponent, filterView, pagingStatus, pagingAction, ordering, pageSize, detailView, parent, class, custom, name, description, icon, iconWidth, iconHeight, moduleView, startup, entry, exit, ref, permId, grantedRoles`
 + **allowed previous element** : `Front, workspace, module, nodeModule, collectionModule, filterModule, beanModule, pivotModule`
 + **allowed next element** : `module, collectionModule, filterModule, beanModule, nodeModule, pivotModule`

+This type of module extends the filter module by adding a pivot table to it.
+The user is presented the pivot table as the result of his query, can add / remove line and column dimensions, measures and can drill-down in a cell in order to focus on the individual entities that compose the cell.

 <table>
 <caption>pivotModule properties</caption>
 <colgroup>